 In all cases. if it is shown that an employee has an implied or express duty to return to the office and they choose not to, this refusal to abide by their duty could constitute insubordination and could be grounds for just cause termination based on a breach of contract.
 Likewise, if it is shown that if an employee does not have an implied or express contractual duty to return to the office, then a recall could be a constructive dismissal.

 In any event, all cases about recalling remote employees and alleged breach of contract/constructive dismissal will be decided on a case by case basis.
 The courts will analyze all the facts and nuances present at the time the employment agreement was executed to decipher both parties’ intentions (and both parties’ intentions are equal).
-Our firm can provide you with a free consultation if you want to know more about your case if you are an employee or an employer.

 Summary: Recalling Employees After Covid

 Most employment contracts that predate covid will be silent on remote work and recall rights.
 Many employment contracts that were written during covid will discuss remote work and recall rights.